mluzum/Isobar-Sampler/README.md

      description: Number of configurations to be sampled.
      value: 10000
    number_nucleons:
-      description: Mass number Z of the nuclei.
+      description: Mass number A of the nuclei.
       value: 208
    seeds_file:
      description: Input file with list of seeds for nucleon positions.